kavy6/AICAFE/README.md

 # AICAFE
-Artificial Intelligence Communication Assistant For the Elderly
+Artificial Intelligence Communication Assistant For the Elderly (AI CAFE) is a chatbot for senior citizens.
+First, it authenticates the user using facial recognition in a live environment.
+Then, the chatbot function is called and AI CAFE asks the user some routine questions about their health and wellness.
+Using sentiment analysis, the chatbot determines if human intervention is required (based on the number of negative responses).
+If so, a caregiver is notified.